Joshua Borsman

 A real-time work, computed live and never repeating.
 Not a single world but a lineage: generation loss, made visible.

-A procession of crystalline seals recedes into the dark — emblems struck to be reproduced exactly, each one a copy of the one before it.
-Nearest is the latest copy: bright, bold, gilded, presenting itself with complete confidence — what reaches us.
-Behind it, each prior copy is dimmer and closer to true, the drift unwinding as you look further back, until the original waits at the end: faint, cool silver, intact — and unreachable.
+A procession of crystalline medallions recedes into the dark — seals struck to be reproduced exactly, each bearing the same inscription, each a copy of the one before it.
+Nearest is the latest copy: bright, bold, gilded — its legend swollen and smeared past reading, the gold laid like grease over the wear of every hand that kept it.
+Behind it each prior copy is cleaner and closer to true, the drift unwinding as you look further back, until the original waits at the end: faint, cool silver, its inscription crisp and even — intact, and unreachable.
 You cannot go back up the line; it only recedes.
-At the head, the process runs in the open: a new copy is struck from the current-nearest, a fresh double lifting off imperfect — every feature migrated a hair, and now and then a discrete error that locks in and is copied forward, faithfully, forever.
-Then the whole line advances a step, and the oldest falls off the far end into the dark.
+At the head, once in a long age, a new copy is struck from the current-nearest in a flash of light — a fresh double lifting off imperfect, every mark migrated a hair, and now and then a discrete error that locks in and is copied forward, faithfully, forever.
+Then the whole line advances a single step — a step is centuries here — and the oldest falls off the far end into the dark.

 Each copy is made from the last copy, never the original — and each step is small, careful, honest.
 But error has no memory of being error: once introduced it is copied forward as reverently as the truth.
 The losses don't cancel; they compound.
 After enough hands the thing that arrives bears no resemblance to the thing that left, and every single step was faithful.
 No villain, no betrayal — just diligent hands and the arithmetic of small mistakes.
 The truth still exists; we simply cannot reach it, and the copy in our hands is louder.
 The brightest thing in the frame is the least true: confidence is a gilding, applied over loss.

-After Alvin Lucier's I am sitting in a room: a short motif copied down its own line.
-Each press re-states the cell copied from the last statement, not the first — a hair more out of tune, a hair more degraded — so it drifts generation by generation, and now and then a wrong note locks in and is repeated faithfully thereafter.
-Over the series' rootless open fifth, the warming third still withheld; where the rest of the series holds the fifth firm, here it smears — a lineage that never quite agrees with itself, dissolving toward the room's own resonance.
+After Alvin Lucier's I am sitting in a room: a melody copied down its own line.
+Each copy is its own loop, and it plays for the whole age that copy stands at the head — but the loop is taken from the copy before it, not from the source: a hair more out of tune, a phrase swollen or dropped, and now and then a wrong note that locks in and is repeated faithfully ever after.
+When the next copy is struck, its loop takes over — the same tune, one generation further gone.
+Beneath it a low room that never quite holds still, drifting across the long hours.
+Over the series' rootless open fifth, the warming third still withheld; where the rest of the series holds the fifth firm, here it smears — a lineage that never quite agrees with itself.

 Joshua Borsman makes sculpture, sound, and kinetic work — staged in galleries, gardens, sidewalks, and orbit.
 The pieces take real processes and signals and turn them into work that unfolds in time and refuses to repeat. joshuaborsman.com